Voter Registration In Rhode Island

 Vote-by-mail & Absentee

 No excuse is needed to vote by mail in Rhode Island.
+An emergency mail ballot may also be requested 20 days before the election through 4 PM on the day before the election.

 Early Voting In Rhode Island